vidarr/ringbuffer/readme.md

 ```

 That's it - that's our header.
 And surprisingly, in the course of this article,
-much will change, we will even provide 2 implementations in parallel,
+it won't change much, we will even provide 2 implementations in parallel,
 it will only grow with 2 additional functions.

 The trick is, to achieve this...